Nkirote19/Tweet-Emotion-Recognition-Natural-Language-Processing-with-Tensorflow.ipynb/README.md

 Tensorflow version used : 2.9.2
 Dataset acquired from Hugging Face at https://huggingface.co/datasets/emotion

-To note: I got to modify the code at some particular instances
+To note: I got to modify the code at some particular instances to suit the dataset for instance.